Cancer Myth: Mobile phones and cancer

 In 2011, the International Agency for Research on Cancer (IARC) evaluated all scientific research investigating the health effects of mobile phones and, somewhat controversially, classified mobile phone use - and other radiofrequency electromagnetic fields - as ‘possibly carcinogenic to humans' (IARC Group 2B).8 This means there is limited evidence that radiofrequency radiation causes cancer in humans and animals.
 This evaluation was influenced largely by the INTERPHONE study discussed above.

 Mobile phones communicate by transmitting radio waves through a network of fixed antennas called base stations.
 Base stations emit radio frequency (RF) waves at high power levels.
 The strength of the RF field is the greatest near its source, and drops off greatly with distance.
 Hence the antennas are positioned high up and surrounds are often fenced off.
-Public access is highly regulated where field strength may exceed safety limits.9
+Public access is highly regulated where field strength may exceed safety limits.10

 The strength of the RF fields must comply with safety limits imposed by the Australian Communications and Media Authority (ACMA).
 These limits are based on Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) recommendations.
-RF signal levels in all areas of public access are within guidelines, by a factor of 100 or more.10
+RF signal levels in all areas of public access are within guidelines, by a factor of 100 or more.11

 Mobile phones are in widespread use and so it is important to continue to investigate and monitor any potential public health impact.
 Although there remains some uncertainty, current scientific evidence indicates that a link between typical mobile phone use or mobile base stations and cancer is unlikely.
 There is inconsistent evidence to suggest that very heavy users of mobile phones may have a slightly increased risk of cancer.
-Research to date has not been able to examine the long-term effects of mobile phone use, but this is now an active area of research.

 • Mobile telephones and health.
 Radiation Protection, Australian Radiation Protection and Nuclear Safety Agency http://www.arpansa.gov.au/mobilephones/index.cfm#